-Our compensation committee consists of Dr. Mattingly, Ms. Lam, Dr. Twiford and Mr. LaRue.
-Dr. Mattingly serves as the chair of our compensation committee.
-Our Board has determined that each of the members of our compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act, is an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended ("Code"), and satisfies the Nasdaq independence requirements.
+Our Compensation Committee consists of Dr. Mattingly, Ms. Lam, Dr. Twiford and Mr. LaRue.
+Dr. Mattingly serves as the chair of our Compensation Committee.
+Our Board has determined that each of the members of our Compensation Committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act and satisfies the Nasdaq independence requirements.
 The functions of this committee include, among other things:

-- reviewing, modifying and approving (or if it deems appropriate, making recommendations to the full Board regarding) our overall compensation strategy and policies; - making recommendations to the full Board regarding the compensation and other terms of employment of our executive officers; - reviewing and making recommendations to the full Board regarding performance goals and objectives relevant to the compensation of our executive officers and assessing their performance against these goals and objectives; - reviewing and approving (or if it deems it appropriate, making recommendations to the full Board regarding) the equity incentive plans, compensation plans and similar programs advisable for us, as well as modifying, amending or terminating existing plans and programs; - evaluating risks associated with our compensation policies and practices and assessing whether risks arising from our compensation policies and practices for our employees are reasonably likely to have a material adverse effect on us; - reviewing and making recommendations to the full Board regarding the type and amount of compensation to be paid or awarded to our nonemployee board members;

-- establishing policies with respect to votes by our stockholders to approve executive compensation to the extent required by Section 14A of the Exchange Act and, if applicable, determining our recommendations regarding the frequency of advisory votes on executive compensation; - reviewing and assessing the independence of compensation consultants, legal counsel and other advisors as required by Section 10C of the Exchange Act; - administering our equity incentive plans; - establishing policies with respect to equity compensation arrangements; - reviewing the competitiveness of our executive compensation programs and evaluating the effectiveness of our compensation policy and strategy in achieving expected benefits to us; - reviewing and making recommendations to the full Board regarding the terms of any employment agreements, severance arrangements, change in control protections and any other compensatory arrangements for our executive officers; - reviewing with management and approving our disclosures under the caption "Compensation Discussion and Analysis" in our periodic reports or proxy statements to be filed with the SEC, to the extent such caption is included in any such report or proxy statement; - preparing the report that the SEC requires in our annual proxy statement; and - reviewing and evaluating on an annual basis the performance of the compensation committee and the compensation committee charter.
+- reviewing, modifying and approving (or if it deems appropriate, making recommendations to the full Board regarding) our overall compensation strategy and policies; - reviewing, determining and approving (or it deems appropriate, making recommendations to the full Board regarding) the compensation and other terms of employment of our executive officers; - reviewing and making recommendations to the full Board regarding performance goals and objectives relevant to the compensation of our executive officers and assessing their performance against these goals and objectives; - reviewing and approving (or if it deems it appropriate, making recommendations to the full Board regarding) the equity incentive plans, compensation plans and similar programs advisable for us, as well as modifying, amending or terminating existing plans and programs; - evaluating risks associated with our compensation policies and practices and assessing whether risks arising from our compensation policies and practices for our employees are reasonably likely to have a material adverse effect on us; - reviewing and making recommendations to the full Board regarding the type and amount of compensation to be paid or awarded to our nonemployee board members; - establishing policies with respect to votes by our stockholders to approve executive compensation to the extent required by Section 14A of the Exchange Act and, if applicable, determining our recommendations regarding the frequency of advisory votes on executive compensation; - reviewing and assessing the independence of compensation consultants, legal counsel and other advisors as required by Section 10C of the Exchange Act; - administering our equity incentive plans; - establishing policies with respect to equity compensation arrangements; - reviewing the competitiveness of our executive compensation programs and evaluating the effectiveness of our compensation policy and strategy in achieving expected benefits to us; - reviewing and making recommendations to the full Board regarding the terms of any employment agreements, severance arrangements, change in control protections and any other compensatory arrangements for our executive officers; - reviewing with management and approving our disclosures under the caption "Compensation Discussion and Analysis" in our periodic reports or proxy statements to be filed with the SEC, to the extent such caption is included in any such report or proxy statement; - preparing the report that the SEC requires in our annual proxy statement; and - reviewing and evaluating on an annual basis the performance of the Compensation Committee and the Compensation Committee charter.